Prince's Flag: Legacy

 The Prince's Flag served as the basis for the flag of the Union of South Africa.
 This flag was adopted in 1928 and was inspired by the former Dutch flag.
 In the white part of the flag are the flags of (left to right) the United Kingdom, the Orange Free State and Transvaal, representing the Union's British colonial and republican predecessor states.
 In 1994, the flag was replaced by the post-apartheid flag of South Africa.

 In 2004, the Afrikaner town of Orania adopted a new flag based on the colours of the Prince's Flag.
 The flag is divided vertically (symbolizing a fresh beginning) with the white stripe replaced by a picture of a boy rolling up his sleeves (symbolizing going to work).

 As a consequence of its beginnings as the Dutch colony of New Netherland, several places in New York State and New Jersey use variants of the Prinsenvlag as their official flags.
 These places include New York City, Jersey City, the Bronx, Albany, and Nassau County.
+The blue and orange color scheme is also used by several of New York's professional sports teams, including the Knicks, Mets, Islanders, and New York City FC.